microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 The `html` tagged template function creates a `ViewTemplate` object via the `ViewTemplate.create()` method.
 This is then used during the `compose` step, before `FASTElement` is instantiated.

-During the `ViewTemplate.create` step, the following happens for each string:
+During the `Compiler.compile()` method triggered by `ViewTemplate.create()` method, the following happens for each string:
 - Factories with unique IDs are created for each tag template literal argument (or `TemplateValue`) which matches with the corresponding string
 - A binding is created from the `TemplateValue`

-A resulting string using `createHTML` function is created using the `HTMLDirective`, the previous string from the `html` tag template which determines the aspect if one exists, these aspects are the `@`, `:`, or other binding aspect attached to attributes.
-The `createHTML` returns a `Markup` attribute using the factory that has a unique ID.
-This is all concatenated as a string and passed to a new `ViewTemplate` with all the factories (empty until one is assigned) that act as a dictionary with the unique IDs as the key to look up each factory once it has been created.
+A resulting string using a `createHTML()` function is produced using the `HTMLDirective`s executed for each factory.
+The behavior is augmented by the previous string from the `html` tag template which determines the aspect if one exists, these aspects are the `@`, `:`, or other binding aspect attached to attributes.

+The `createHTML()` function utilizes a `Markup` attribute which is assigned to a factory's unique ID.
+The strings are concatenated and passed to a new `ViewTemplate` with all the factories (empty until one is assigned) that act as a dictionary with the unique IDs as the key to look up each factory once it has been created.
+The string this creates is injected into a `<template>` as `innerHTML`, which allows the browser to create the nodes and placeholder factory IDs, with the only `DOM` node that is explicitly created being the wrapping `<template>` element.

 #### HTML Binding Directives